muzkkir/CTFFriday_2020_August_W2/README.md

  <kbd>![alt text](images/13.png)</kbd>

 I found bunch of URLs and Files.
 Its hard for me to manually searched all files content.
-So, I created small python script that work for me.
+So, I created small python script that work for me. :stuck_out_tongue_winking_eye:

 ```
 import re, requests